orsonteodoro/oiledmachine-overlay/scripts/README.md

 versions through a single root script where the *DEPENDs do not change between patch versions.

 When you auto-bump, there is still a chance of a mispatch.
+It may happen because the commit has been backported, or a dev copies a patch from the repo and integrates it in that release, or the context where the patching takes place has changed.
 You will need to shallow test the patching process to make sure that the ebuild works.
 A script may be used or created to automate the testing process after everything has been autobumped or there may be a special BUMP_POLICY to revert or prevent the bump when a mispatch happens.

 The two sections below are a discussion about if a package should or should not be autobumped.